digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 XBee modules can communicate with other devices that are on the same network and use the same radio frequency.
-The XBee Python Library provides several methods to send and receive data between the local XBee device and any remote on the network.
+The XBee Python Library provides several methods to send and receive data between the local XBee and any remote on the network.

 * :ref:`communicateSendData`
 * :ref:`communicateReceiveData`